acne

 How can acne be prevented?

 Acne is difficult to prevent.
-But you can take steps at home to help prevent post-treatment acne.
-For example:
+But you can take steps at home to help prevent acne after treatment.
+For example, think of:

 • Wash your face twice a day with an oil-free cleanser